 “It’s been a long time since a man’s caught my eye,” Mallory said.
 “I wish we could play forever.”

 “I can’t say I’ve got the best luck with women.”
 Cadence offered a smile.
 “But maybe I should give it another go.”

 Mallory covered a chuckle with her hand before setting her cards down and sighing.
 “So what are Capricornians and Aquarians doing on this side of the border?”

 Wilhelm tensed.
 The dealers and bartenders that had once been stacking chairs around them whipped out guns from nowhere.
-Stein, Sigurd, and Knovak all launched themselves at the armed men closest to them and tackled them to the ground.
-There was a brief struggle, but after a stomp on the face from Sigurd, five punches across the jaw from Stein, and a kick in the groin from Knovak, the trio took hold of the weapons and aimed them at Mallory.
+Stein, Sigrid, and Knovak all launched themselves at the armed men closest to them and tackled them to the ground.
+There was a brief struggle, but after a stomp on the face from Sigrid, five punches across the jaw from Stein, and a kick in the groin from Knovak, the trio took hold of the weapons and aimed them at Mallory.